The New WISC Grades 1-8 Teacher Education Program

 Length and Format

-During each of the two school years, we bring the coursework in a combination of, 1 week-end intensive per month, (4 in the fall and 5 in the spring), the Friday night is online, the Saturday is in person, accompanied by monthly online class meetings:
+During each of the two school years, we bring the coursework in a combination of, 1 in person Saturday intensive per month, (4 in the fall and 5 in the spring), accompanied by weekly, Tuesday online class meetings after 4pm:

 During the three summers, three week-long sessions are held in-person in Los Angeles and in San Diego.